City of Bristol College: College centres

 Formerly, there was also a Soundwell centre; it closed in 2015.

 Some of the buildings of the Ashley Down Centre were originally constructed, as the Muller Homes in the middle of the 19th century.
 In 1958 the buildings became Bristol College of Science and Technology.
-The site has been used as the film set for the BBC television series Casualty.
 Muller Road, which runs near the site of the orphanage, is named after its founder.
 The site includes the college's university centre, classrooms and laboratories for a variety of courses.

+The site was previously used long-term as the external film set for the BBC television series Casualty from 1986 until 2002 before relocating to Lawrence Hill Industrial Park.
+Permanent features were installed such as marked ambulance bays, a canopy roof, 'automatic' sliding front entrance doors (leading to a false corridor) and reversible 'Emergency Department' and hospital signage that could be covered when not filming.
+Occasionally, interior sets would be temporarily set up for example whenever a hospital managers office needed to be portrayed.
+All filming now takes place at a purpose-built set in Wales.

 The College Green Centre includes the sixth form centre with around 400 students undertaking A-level courses and 1,200 on vocational courses.
 The Advanced Engineering Centre offers engineering, aeronautical, manufacturing and automotive courses.
 The South Bristol Skills Academy opened in 2010 close to Hengrove Leisure Centre and South Bristol Community Hospital.

 The college has a range of partnership agreements with other educational facilities.
 For 13 years the foundation degree dance programmes were based at the Bristol Community Dance Centre.
 Diploma and degree courses have also been run at dBs Music.
 The Skills Centre South West also provides courses to help people get into work, foundation and key skills and English for speakers of other languages.
 The college has also been an academic sponsor of the Bristol Technology and Engineering Academy a University Technical College.